logo

 Program overview

-Understanding microeconomics is essential for shaping effective public policy and driving meaningful societal change.
-The “Microeconomics, Policies, and Public Impact” program equips participants with the foundational tools and analytical frameworks necessary to assess the relationship between economic principles and policy outcomes.
+The program equips participants with the foundational tools and analytical frameworks necessary to assess the relationship between economic principles and policy outcomes.
 Participants will explore key topics, including resource allocation, market behavior, and policy mechanisms, that influence public impact, with a focus on practical applications in global and local contexts.

 Mode of Learning